samrook/samrook/README.md

-- 👋 Hi, I’m @samrook, a full stack PHP developer and Software Engineer from the Lake District in the United Kingdom.
+- 👋 Hi, I’m @samrook, a full stack PHP developer and Software Engineer from the United Kingdom.
 - 🌱 I’m currently learning Laravel Livewire, Alpine.js and TailwindCSS.
 - 📫 I'm open to working on new projects.
 You can reach me on twitter [@samrookuk](https://twitter.com/samrookuk)